The Princess joined Riding for the Disabled (RDA) as its Patron in 1971, later becoming President in 1985.

 RDA Chief Executive Ed Bracher

-The Princess has attended and chaired numerous AGMs, hosted anniversary events and galas, helped the charity celebrate many significant milestones and been an invaluable source of advice and support for those involved in the charity’s successful growth and development over the past four decades.
+The Princess has attended and chaired numerous AGMs, hosted anniversary events and galas, helped the charity celebrate many significant milestones and been an invaluable source of advice and support for those involved in the charity’s successful growth and development over the past five decades.

 Another important aspect of her relationship with RDA is the opportunity to regional centres in order to meet volunteers and riders.